-In short, yes, it is possible to receive workers’ compensation benefits and Social Security Disability (SSD) benefits at the same time.
-To do so, you will need to qualify for both.
-You should also understand that receiving SSD benefits may affect how much you can collect from your workers’ compensation claim.
+Yes, it is possible to collect workers’ compensation and Social Security Disability Insurance (SSDI) benefits at the same time.
+However, you will need to qualify for both compensation programs to receive the most benefits.

 How Workers’ Compensation Works

-- Earned enough work credits over the past 10 years
+- Have earned enough work credits over the past 10 years

-- Paid into SSD through your previous employment
+- Have paid into SSDI through your previous employment

 - Have a condition that the SSA recognizes as disabling